inait-external/inait-forecast-docs/inait-predict-examples/README.md

 ---

 ### ▶️ Step 2: Set Up Notebooks and API Access
 Learn how to clone the repo, fetch your credentials, and configure notebooks.
 You’ll be ready to run live forecasts in just a few minutes.
-(Starts at 1:30)

 <a href="https://vimeo.com/1102971647#t=1m05s" title="Click to watch: Set Up Notebooks and API Access">
   <img src="../assets/terminal.png" alt="Video Tutorial: Set Up Notebooks and API Access" width="500px"/>